 The shipping forecast is one of those quirky bits of British life that often pass by unnoticed.
 It is only when you learn its history that you realise just how ubiquitous it is.

-The shipping forecast, which is aimed at sailors, offers a comprehensive summary of incoming weather.
-It is compiled from a massive amount of data and is broadcast over the radio four times a day.
+The shipping forecast, which is aimed at sailors, offers a comprehensive summary of incoming weather around the British Isles.
+It is compiled from a massive amount of data and is broadcast over BBC Radio four times a day.
 However its audience is more varied than you might imagine.

 Rockall, Malin, Hebrides ….

 The Meteorological (Met) Office provides the UK with the daily weather forecast and the shipping forecast.

 The British Isles (which, as a geographical term, includes the Republic of Ireland) are very reliant on the shipping forecast to keep ships and sailors safe.
 The area covered is extensive, broken into 31 areas around the coast.